dthierry/k_aug/README.md

 ## Known issues
  * AMPL can not recognize command line options
+ * MUMPS will often try to use multiple cores.
+It is preferable to turn off this functionallity, set `OMP_NUM_CORES=1` .

 So far, hundreds of times tested.
-`k\_aug` is part of the NMPC-MHE framework.
-Under BSD 3-Clause license.
+`k_aug` is part of the NMPC-MHE framework.
+Written by David Thierry, under BSD 3-Clause license.

-by David M Thierry